kiransain/sopra-fs25-group-26-client/README.md

 - @kiransain
 - @ermin-mumic
 - @Gentjash
-- And many thanks to our TA Ambros, the SoPra teaching team, and the open-source tools we relied on.
+- And many thanks to our TA Ambros, the SoPra teaching team and the open-source tools we relied on.